 Professor Daniel Freeman, Department of Psychiatry, University of Oxford, is a virtual reality pioneer and clinical psychologist.
 His career story features in the first episode of the new Medical Research Council's 2019 'career inspirations' podcast series.

-MRC talks is a podcast telling the stories of inspiring scientists working to improve lives through medical research.
+MRC talks podcast tells the stories of inspiring scientists working to improve lives through medical research.

 In this first episode, Debs Barber, MRC science content officer, talks to Professor Daniel Freeman about his career.